web-cro/major-project/proposal.md

 ## Nice to have list
 - have a starting and a ending page
+- use local storage to keep track of the high score
 - some kind of sound effects
 - animation of guns and enemies
 - keep track of the money and be able to use it to buy guns